 Sampling and Acceptance.
-Prior to shipment of the posts, the manufacturer shall submit certified test reports and test data, developed by an approved testing laboratory which attests to the fact that their marker post complies in all respects with requirements covered in the specifications.
+Before shipment of the posts, the manufacturer shall submit test reports and test data, developed by an approved testing laboratory, which attests to the fact that their marker post complies in all respects with requirements covered in the specifications.
+Submit a MASH self-certification letter with the

+Flexible Delineator posts.

-Reflector Strip.
+Barrier Reflector Strip.
 Reflector strip shall be 3M “Scotchlite” Series 344/346.

-Median Barrier Reflector.
-Details for the median barrier reflector are shown on the plans.
+Barrier Reflector Tabs.
+Show details for the median barrier reflector on the plans.
 Reflectivity shall conform to the requirements in subsection 713.10.

 CONSTRUCTION REQUIREMENTS